jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

       '\nMassive model increasing importance:\t', valid_variables[np.argsort(massive_rel_abs_attribution_by_var)])
 ```

+##### When using process-based inputs

 The relative importance of variables is pretty similar.
 Both models favor the following top-3 variables:
 * air temperature
 * process-based estimate of ice (`ice`)
 * process-based estimate of surface water temperature (`temp_0_x`)

 Relative ordering and magnitude of the top variables looks highly agreeable except the `massive lstm` places more emphasis on `ice`, seemingly at the expense of relative humidity and wind speed.

+##### When NOT using process-based inputs

+The relative importance of variables is pretty similar.
+Both models favor the following top-3 variables:
+* air temperature
+* longwave radiation
+* shortwave radiation

+Overall, the relative ordering and magnitude is highly agreeable.
+The most significant difference is that the massive LSTM more heavily emphasizes `AirTemp` at the expense of `LongWave` and `ShortWave`

 <br><br><br><br><br>